Technology interview hub

 - Prioritize high-impact css coding prompts first.

-- Use css trivia rounds to sharpen explanation speed.
+- Use css concept rounds to sharpen explanation speed.

 - Escalate into the frontend interview prep platform for guided sequencing.